 - Share your wins with people around you.
 Whether it’s family, friends or colleagues.
 This brings joy and pleasure.
 It also inspires those around you, creating a positive and supportive environment.

 Pro Tip: Make celebration and rewards part of your goal-setting process from the start.
 Set milestones or benchmarks along the way so you can take time to celebrate as you move towards achieving your goals.

 Setting great goals and resolutions?
-It’s essential to consider key factors:
+It’s not hard.
+Here’s a quick summary!